 III.
-Physical community center and events:
+Physical community center and events (comments from neighbors):

 - A youth community center would be great for the youth of the area and give lower income families a cheap way to get active.
-Public safety volunteers are never a terrible idea, but can be not effective if not managed properly, so please do this well and thought though. - We need another senior center on the north side! - Just like we have Northeast Community Center, we need North Community Center with rooms for conferences. - We prioritize community center construction more than health clinic & such. - A place for people to store their stuff and take a shower. (in community center?) - Shiloh Hills needs their own library, and community garden.
-Gardens that are community ran and can be accessed by everyone!
+Public safety volunteers are never a terrible idea, but can be not effective if not managed properly, so please do this well and think it through. - We need another senior center on the north side! - Just like we have Northeast Community Center, we need North Community Center with rooms for conferences. - We prioritize community center construction more than health clinics & such. - A place for people to store their stuff and take a shower. (in a community center?) - Shiloh Hills needs their own library, and community garden.
+Gardens that are community run and can be accessed by everyone!
 (Twice) - Partnering with schools in the neighborhood on the community garden. - More community spaces.